-If your calculations are slightly out, then you can use the last column to hide the few milimetres you may be out by.
-Even if your squares are slighlty out by a few millimetres, the overall look of the wood panelling you wont notice.
+If your calculations are slightly out, then you can use the last column to hide the few millimetres you may be out by.
+Even if your squares are slightly out by a few millimetres, the overall look of the DIY wood panelling won’t be noticeable.

 Step 3.
 Now you have all of your cuts, its’ time to get sticking.
 Most people layout the outer frame first (top, bottom and sides plus vertical columns).

 But we found it easier to work from left to right, 1 column at a time.
 The reason for this is that you may find your horizontal strips a bit of a squeeze to get in if you have the 2 outer vertical strips already in.